 |Since Autumn 2010 made4aid has donated all profits to Médecins sans Frontières / Doctors without Borders.
 Donations to MSF up to February 2022 have totalled £9545 excluding Gift Aid.|

-TOTAL DONATED: the various donations detailed above make a total, donated by April 2021, of £9688, plus Gift Aid which is added at the point of donation.
+TOTAL DONATED: the various donations detailed above make a total, donated by February 2022, of £11528.

 Copies of our Charity Aid Account payments are available on request.